Unified-modal Salient Object Detection via Adaptive Prompt Learning: Experiments

 \textbf{Evaluation Metrics.} We employ four widely used evaluation metrics to assess the performance of different methods comprehensively.
 In specific, E-measure~\cite{fan2018enhanced} (${E_\xi}$) measures both image-level and pixel-level errors.
 S-measure~\cite{Cheng2021Measur} (${S_m }$) evaluates the structural similarity at the region and object level.
 Weighed F-measure~\cite{Margolin2014how} (${F_\beta ^\omega}$) uses weighted precision and recall to measure region-based similarity.
 Mean Absolute Error~\cite{Federico2012Saliency} ($MAE$) indicates the absolute error between the prediction and ground truth.
-To assess model complexity, we also report the number of parameters (Params).
+We also introduce the 'precision-recall' curve to demonstrate the overall performance of the model.
+To assess model complexity, we also report the number of learnable parameters (params).

 \textbf{Implementation Details.} The framework is implemented with PyTorch in a workspace with two RTX 3090 GPUs.
 All input images are resized into 384 × 384 for training and inferring.
 The backbone network is equipped with SwinB~\cite{iccv2021swin} whose parameters are trained on ImageNet~\cite{krizhevsky2017imagenet}.
-The AdamW~\cite{Ilya2019Regularization} algorithm with a learning rate of 1e-5 is used to optimize both the pre-trained model and the fine-tuned models.
+The AdamW~\cite{Ilya2019Regularization} algorithm with a learning rate of 1e-5 is used to optimize both the pre-trained model and the fine-tuned model.
 For the pre-trained model, we set the batch size as 4 and train for a total of 200 epochs.
-For all the downstream models, the frozen parameters are initialized with the pre-trained model, and the trainable parameters are random initialized.
+For the fine-tuned model, the frozen parameters are initialized with the pre-trained model, and the trainable parameters are random initialized.
 The batch size is set to 8 and a total of 300 epochs are trained for prompt learning.
+Apart from the pre-trained model, the proposed model works well in an end-to-end manner during the training and testing phases.